pkivolowitz/CSC_4730_FALL_2022/projects/p3/README.md

 interrupt,A goes to 1.
 B runs.
 ```

-Lines 1 and 4 have comments.
+Lines 1 and 4 have comments. `newjob` takes one argument so everything
+after the first argument is ignored. `interrupt` takes no arguments
+so everything past the word `interrupt` is a comment.

 ## NO MAGIC NUMBERS